ghaaj/Paint3D/README.md

 - [jqlang/jq](https://github.com/jqlang/jq)

 ## Additional information
-The `.appxbundle` file is a ZIP archive; the `.BlockMap` file is a CAB archive containing only BlockMap.xml file.
+- The `.appxbundle` file is a ZIP archive
+- The `.BlockMap` file is a CAB archive